-- 1. Explore why people behave the way they do - 2.
+- 1. Understand the importance of clarifying your core values - 2.
 Learn a framework to measure drives and predict behaviors - 3.
 Leverage the Predictive Index® Behavioral Assessment to increase awareness of self and better understand the workstyles of others - 4.
 Learn how your natural behavioral style impacts how you show up at work